Keene State College Policies and Procedures

 Violations Issued to the Guest(s) of Students

-Unpaid tickets that have been issued to vehicles operated by guests of students are the responsibility of the student host.
-A hold will be placed on the host student's account for any unpaid fines.
+Unpaid tickets incurred by guests of students are the responsibility of the student host.
+A hold will be placed on the host student’s account for any unpaid fines.
 A financial hold may prevent the student from: registering for courses, receiving transcripts, diplomas and parking permits.
-Please contact the Parking Office if a hold has been placed on your account.

-Towed vehicles will be removed from campus to the property of the tow company.
-The vehicle operator is responsible for any fees, storage or drop charges associated with the tow which are payable directly to the tow company.
-A drop fee is charged by the tow company when a vehicle has already been hooked to the tow truck.
+Campus Safety and Parking Services personnel are authorized to initiate a tow from KSC property without notice to the vehicle owner.
+Towed vehicles are moved to the property of the tow company.
+Any fees, storage or drop charges associated with the removal are payable directly to the tow company and are the responsibility of the vehicle owner.
+A drop fee is charged by the tow company when the tow company has already arrived on campus.

-Vehicles may be immobilized (booted) for excessive paid or unpaid violations and may be towed from campus after 24 hours if not claimed by the vehicle operator.
+Vehicles may be immobilized (booted) for excessive unpaid violations and may be towed from campus after 24 hours if not claimed by the vehicle operator.

-Fines associated with the KSC violation should be made via SCAPAY as directed on the violation.
+Fines associated with KSC parking violations should be made via www.keene.thepermitstore.com as directed on the violation.